GlobularOne/snr/docs/source/dev_guide/payload_development/rootfs_versions.rst

 v1
 ^^

-It is the first non-legacy version of snr rootfs which is based Ubuntu 22.04 LTS and contains the packages:
+It is the first non-legacy version of snr rootfs which is based on Ubuntu 22.04 LTS and contains the packages:

 * btrfs-progs
 * console-setup